MIP releases new mixtape

-URBAN music group Magic in Progress (MIP) has released a 15-track mix-tape of fifteen tracks compilation titled Ntlo Kholo.
+URBAN music group Magic in Progress (MIP) has released a 15-track mix-tape titled Ntlo Kholo.

 Ntlo Kholo is a collection of recent recordings put together by the all new MIP roster of artistes such as Kidman blankk, Stevey-E, Kimberley and Pheletso, Jerry Madubela and old faces such as T-Mech, Sthola, Snrd ,Dollaman, Rifle 3 shots, Flix, RMC and Chocolate Soul.